Joshhhuaaa/EnhancedSCPTVersus/PatchNotes.md

 - dgVoodoo2 will come included to fix dynamic lighting such as the Mercenary’s flashlight.
 - EAX can easily be restored into the game using the `eax_restore.reg` script in the System subfolder.
+- `Play SCPT Versus.cmd` included in the game directory to simplify launching the game.
+This will automatically mount the disc image and launch the game.
+When the game closes, the script will also unmount the disc image.
+  - If you need to mount the disc image manually, you can find it at: `System\_PC_\Enhanced\Mount.iso`.

 ### Maps
 - Includes two PC exclusive maps designed by Ubisoft Annecy including: